-It must be pointed out however that clustering and azimuthal correlations alone cannot be the only means to identify mini-jet and mini-dijets.
-A randomly distributed set of particles in large multiplicities also exhibit clustering properties similar to those from the PYTHIA8.1 program with mini-jets.
-The ability to separate out the mini-jet of multiplicity $M$ from other sources of particles of multiplicity $M'$ will depend on the ratio $M/M'$, which is likely to be collision-energy and detector-noise dependent.
-In this regard, the quantitative assessment of the dominance of the relativistic hard-scattering process in the low-$p_T$ region needs to be independently established in order to identify the mini-jet-like clusters as physical mini-jets.
-The success of such an identification will provide a tool to investigate mini-jet and mini-dijet properties, for which not too much detail information has been collected.
+We have examined the particle-particle and cluster-cluster correlations obtained with particles generated from PYTHIA and compared these correlations with those from the random distribution.
+We need to normalize these correlations properly by dividing the correlation function obtained in PYTHIA by the correlation function obtained by a random distribution.
+We find that the normalized correlation function from PYTHIA has features that distinguish themselves from those of a random distribution.
+In this regard, the quantitative assessment of the dominance of the relativistic hard-scattering process in the low-$p_T$ region needs to be independently established in order to identify the clusters as physical minijets.
+The success of such an identification will provide a tool to investigate minijet and mini-dijet properties, for which not much detailed information has been collected.
 Furthermore, quantitative predictions based on first principles of perturbative QCD for the low-$p_T$ region is difficult because the multiple collision probability involves higher-order corrections beyond the leading order \cite{Kot17}.
-Other possible non-perturbative QCD effects may also be present.
-The present investigation seeking ways to identify the multiple hard-scattering process may pave the way to a future semi-empirical phenomenological description of the multiple scattering process, with information obtained by direct mini-jet and mini-dijet analysis of the angular scatter plot of experimental event-by-event data.